 Before you start out…

-- See California bicycle laws and personal safety, which includes tips for children too.
+- See California bicycle laws and personal safety, with tips for children, teens, and adults.

 - Don’ t have a bike, or at least, not one in good operating condition?
 See where to purchase, rent, or repair a bike.